LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 `Balls`.
 The specified exception must subsume the generated exception for the test to succeed.

-An alternative test dialect that can be used with the same expressive power is:
+An alternative test dialect that can be used with more expressive power is:

 	test(Test, Outcome) :- Goal.